Cognisen

 Part I

 The single most important empirical finding across all sources is the absence of detectable job displacement at scale.
-Anthropic's March 2026 labor market research introduces "observed exposure" — a metric combining theoretical LLM capability with actual Claude usage data, weighted toward automated and work-related patterns.
-Their finding: no systematic increase in unemployment for workers in the most AI-exposed occupations since ChatGPT's release.
+Anthropic’s March 2026 labor market research introduces “observed exposure,” a metric combining theoretical LLM capability with actual usage data.
+The finding: no systematic increase in unemployment for workers in the most AI-exposed occupations since ChatGPT’s release.

-Danish administrative records (2025): Linked ChatGPT usage to 11 exposed occupations.
+Danish administrative records (2025).
+Linked ChatGPT usage to eleven exposed occupations.
 Zero effects on earnings or hours through 2024.

-Penn Wharton's Budget Model projects AI will increase productivity and GDP by roughly 1.5% by 2035, with the boost to annual growth peaking in the early 2030s and then fading.
-Acemoglu's own estimates are even more conservative — a 0.5% productivity gain over the next decade.
+Penn Wharton projects AI will increase productivity and GDP by roughly 1.5% by 2035, the boost peaking in the early 2030s and then fading.
+Acemoglu’s own estimate is more conservative still, a 0.5% productivity gain over the next decade.

-The one consistent signal across multiple datasets is pressure on young workers (ages 22–25) entering AI-exposed occupations.
+The one consistent signal across multiple datasets is pressure on young workers, ages 22 to 25, entering AI-exposed occupations.

 −14%